-2. specifications have been added for the microcalorimeter used in the application, not achieved by anybody else in the world - hence our ability to diagnose and treat diseases faster and more effectively than previously."
+2. Specifications have been added for the microcalorimeter used in the application not achieved by anybody else in the world."

-- V. Enclosed with that letter were copies of page 2 of EPO Form 2007 (the second page of the Examining Division's formal decision to refuse the patent application), a copy of a print-out indicating payment of the appeal fee, and three sets of claims all numbered 1 to 9.
-These apparently differed from each other in that in the first set claim 1 had barely legible handwritten amendments marked on what was otherwise the set of claims considered in (and annexed to) the decision under appeal; in the second set those and other amendments had been included in claim 1 but claims 1 and 2 were smudged and had handwritten markings at the end of each line; and the third set was (in both senses) a "clean" copy of the second. - VI.
-On 3 September 2009 the Board sent the appellant a communication containing its provisional and nonbinding opinion expressly limited to the issue of the admissibility of the appeal.
+- VI.
+Enclosed with that letter were copies of page 2 of EPO Form 2007 (the second page of the Examining Division's formal decision to refuse the patent application), a copy of a print-out indicating payment of the appeal fee, and three sets of claims all numbered 1 to 16.
+These apparently differ from each other in that in the first set several claims have barely legible handwritten amendments marked on what is otherwise the set of claims considered in (and annexed to) the decision under appeal; in the second set some at least of those amendments have been included but there remain some smudges and handwritten markings which make the exact text unclear; and the third set is (in both senses) a "clean" copy of the second. - On 3 September 2009 the Board sent the appellant a VII. communication containing its provisional and nonbinding opinion expressly limited to the issue of the admissibility of the appeal.
 With reference to comments on the substantiation of the appeal in essentially the same terms as points 2 to 4 of the Reasons below, the communication stated that the Board was of the view that the appeal was likely to be rejected as inadmissible.
 The purpose of the communication was to give the appellant an opportunity to present arguments to the contrary.
 Any written submission in reply to the communication was to be received by the Board no later than two months after the deemed date of receipt of the communication (i.e. ten days after the date of posting - see Rule 126(2) EPC).
 In the absence of any reply within that time limit, the pending patent application would be deemed to be withdrawn (see Rule 100(3) EPC).